 Funding for PhD students

 All PhD applicants who are accepted into the SAST program are automatically offered a 5-year Benjamin Franklin Fellowship.
 This fellowship covers tuition, fees, health insurance, and a living stipend for five years.
-The stipend varies annually but currently runs about $25,000 per year (paid over ten months but intended to provide you with support for twelve months).
-In addition, PhD students are provided with additional funding during three of their summers, to be used to cover additional expenses associated with summer language training, pre-dissertation research, or other academic travel.
-Students who have not needed these extra summer funds during the coursework phase have been able to save them to use later during their program or after returning from fieldwork during the write-up phase.
+The stipend varies annually but currently runs about $40,500 per year (paid over twelve months).

 PhD students who are US citizens or permanent US residents may also apply for the Foreign Language Area Studies (FLAS) Fellowships available through Penn.
 Each FLAS replaces one year of Ben Franklin Funding (it is NOT in addition to), but if a student is awarded two years of FLAS then they are eligible for up to $1500 in additional Vishwabarathi Funding from the SAST Department.